PaulioRandall/P100_Glyph/src/lib/cheddar/README.md

 # Considerations

-- Consider using `attr` to hold onto Circle props cx, cy, and r?
 - Consider if `canTranslate` is needed?
 It could be that all Elementals can be trasnlated?
 Rendering it obsolete.